nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-create-an-empty-bundle.md

 {{! multiexcerpt name='recipe-tip'}} {{#> callout type='tip' heading='General Remarks'}}

-*   <span style="line-height: 21.58px;">This recipe is not specific to a system or an IDE.
+*   This recipe is not specific to a system or an IDE.
 You will have to adapt it to your needs.
 The sole obligation is to use Maven available in a console and [Nuxeo Generator](https://www.npmjs.com/package/generator-nuxeo) installed.
-But, even this part, with experience, could be fitted to your IDE habits if you have any.</span>
+But, even this part, with experience, could be fitted to your IDE habits if you have any.
 *   For any remark about this recipe or about this cookbook, don't hesitate to leave us a comment on this page.

 {{/callout}}{{! /multiexcerpt}}